Table of Contents

 Using Prometheus and Grafana together is a great combination of tools for monitoring an infrastructure.
 In this article, we will discuss how Prometheus can be connected with Grafana and what makes Prometheus different from the rest of the tools in the market.

-MetricFire's product, Hosted Prometheus, runs Prometheus with Grafana dashboards for you so you can have the reliability and ease-of-use that is hard to get while doing it in-house.
-You can sign up for a MetricFire free trial here and start sending metrics to Prometheus and Grafana.
-To get a look at what it would take to do it on your own, and to see what MetricFire is doing behind the scenes, check out this guide on using Prometheus and Grafana.
+MetricFire's product, Hosted Graphite, runs Graphite (a Prometheus alternative) with Grafana dashboards for you so you can have the reliability and ease of use that is hard to get while doing it in-house.
+You can sign up for a MetricFire free trial here and start sending metrics to Graphite and Grafana.

 Prometheus